 Why is the planned automation path such a risky endeavor?
-It is risky because the right answers to the questions and issues encountered during the project are not easy.
+Because the right answers to the questions and issues encountered during the project are not easy to come by.
 Several major reasons can be identified.

-- The technology is changing so fast that even vendors in the business find it hard to keep up. - Vendors bombard the decision-maker with a wealth of confusing information and complex products, all seemingly designed to solve every current and even future problem. - Most vendors prefer to sell components and tend to avoid the responsibility of offering a "total system solution" as this requires a diversity of expertise and technologies which typically goes beyond the vendor's product line.
+- The technology is changing so fast that even vendors in the business find it hard to keep up. - Vendors bombard the decision-maker with a wealth of confusing information and complex products, all seemingly designed to solve every current and even future problem. - Most vendors prefer to sell components and tend to avoid the responsibility of offering a total system solution as this requires a diversity of expertise and technologies which typically goes beyond the vendor's product line.

-But all is not lost.
 The following approach or process, if followed, will help the decision-maker wade through the confusion in a constructive manner.
 This process leads to intelligent decisions based on real data.
 Key steps in the process are:

-- Remain focused on the basics, the Company's objectives, the defined requirements and the desired functional solution. - Assess and evaluate all available system components in terms of the basics and how they contribute to the overall system solution. - Ask vendors the right questions. - Let the accumulated data lead you to the best solution.
+- Remain focused on the basics, the Company's objectives and the desired functional solution. - Assess and evaluate all available system components in terms of the basics and how they contribute to the overall system solution. - Ask vendors the right questions. - Let the accumulated data lead you to the best solution.

-SCADA System Components
+Gas System Components

-A technical evaluation of the components in the SCADA measurement system requires that the decision-maker understand fundamentally how they work and what each component contributes to the overall process.
-The following discussion not only provides this overview, but more importantly, identifies some pertinent system related questions that should be asked as part of the evaluation.
+A technical evaluation of the components in the gas measurement system requires that the decision-maker understand fundamentally how they work and what they contribute to the process.
+The following discussion not only provides this overview, but more importantly, identifies some pertinent system related questions which should be asked as part of the evaluation.
 Assessing the answers to these questions will lead to the best choices in selecting the system components.